 Use an instant-read thermometer: Invest in an instant-read thermometer and cook your chicken until it reaches the recommended internal temperature.
 For chicken cutlets, this is typically around 165°F (74°C).
 Avoid overcooking, which can lead to dryness.

 Brush with Oil or Butter.
 Brush the chicken cutlets with a little olive oil or melted butter before baking.
 This helps lock in moisture and adds flavor.
 Then, cover with foil.
-You can cover the chicken with aluminum foil for part of the cooking time.
+For part of the cooking time, you can cover the chicken with aluminum foil.
 This traps steam and moisture, preventing the cutlets from drying out.

 Chicken Recipes